When it comes to metals, what comes to mind?

 Non ferrous metals guarantee flexibility:

-Of course, metals like gold and silver have decorated people for thousands of years.
+In addition, metals like gold and silver have been used for ornamental purposes for thousands of years.

-Non ferrous metals are fundamentally resistant to corrosion and magnetism, making them an obvious choice for many applications in many different industries.
+One of the key advantages of non-ferrous metals is that they are inherently resistant to corrosion and magnetism, making them a popular choice for many applications.

 Examples of non-ferrous metals include: